diogok/systemd-nomad/README.md

 You can test using [multipass](https://multipass.run/) and [terraform](https://www.terraform.io/).

-To launch manager:
+To launch server:

 ```
-make launch-manager
+make launch-server
 ```

 To launch client: